 Acid inhibitors, poor eating habits, digestive disorders and gastric bypass are leading causes of nutritional deficiency to the body and brain, which increases memory loss.
 Vitamin B12, and B6 are essential for normal nerve function.
 Lack of minerals, electrolytes, good fats like DHA and proteins can also contribute to memory problems.
 Even mild dehydration can alter a person's mood, energy level, and ability to think clearly, according to many studies.

-REG’ACTIVE Cardio Wellness: According to a study published in the 2014 Journal of Alzheimer’s Disease, oxidative stress has been attributed to decreased levels of the brain antioxidant, Glutathione (GSH) also known as “The Mother of All Antioxidants” and “The Master of the Immune System”.
-According to research, glutathione is a powerful regenerator of immune cells and is easily the most important agent in keeping the body detoxified and healthy.
+Glutathione (GSH) also known as “The Mother of All Antioxidants” and “The Master of the Immune System”.
+According to numerous studies, glutathione is a powerful regenerator of immune cells and is easily the most important agent in keeping the body detoxified and healthy.
 GSH is vitally important in the synthesis of DNA and the maintenance DNA, the synthesis of protein and amino acids, so the body can utilize them effectively.
 In addition, it is essential in protecting cells from oxidization and activates enzymes vital for the removal of all toxic build up at the cellular level.

-However taking glutathione as a supplement has been proven not effective and increasing glutathione production has been challenging.
+The question is how to elevate glutathione levels in the body effectively.
+Taking glutathione as a supplement has unfortunately been proven to be not effective.
 One study gave healthy people 500 milligrams twice a day for a month, however due to the digestive process they were unable to raise the glutathione level in the blood.

 Telephone & In-Office appointments are available at the Tree of Life Wellness Center, call 508-336-4242.

-Jane Jansen Naturopath Practitioner Tree of Life Wellness Center
+Jane Jansen Holistic Practitioner Tree of Life Wellness Center

 Host Holistic Healthline Radio

 Share this post